G-Core/product-documentation/documentation/fastedge/create-apps/create-fastedge-apps.md

 This guide describes how to create a FastEdge app.
 Check out our <a href="https://gcore.com/docs/fastedge/getting-started" target="_blank">FastEdge overview</a> article to learn more about the product.

 You can create a FastEdge app in two ways: from a custom binary file or a pre-configured template.
-The steps will vary slightly depending on your preferred option—Stage 1 is only required for deploying custom binary files.
+If you chose the last option, skip the Stage 1.

 ## Stage 1.
 Create a Wasm binary file